hmoisesgb/HelloWorld/README.md

 # Overview

 This is a Hello World program.
-I did this program to apply my current knowledge of Python in Visual Studio code, and to demonstrate how this integrates with GitHub
+I did this program to apply my current knowledge of Python in Visual Studio code, and understand the basics of publishing my work on GitHub.

-Here is a demo video for my program: [Software Demo Video](http://youtube.link.goes.here)
+Here is a demo video for my program: [Software Demo Video](https://youtu.be/FmJRkKl6qyQ)

 # Development Environment